-governments with troops, i.e. there is at least ONE side_a_2nd or side_b_2nd coded) start_date Start_date The date, as precise as possible, of the first battle-related death in the conflict.
-The date is set after the conflict fulfils all criteria required in the definition of an armed conflict, except for the number of deaths.6 start_prec The level of precision for the initial start date.
+start_date The date, as precise as possible, of the first battle-related death in the conflict.
+The date is set after the conflict fulfils all criteria required in the definition of an armed conflict, except for the number of deaths.
+Date (YYYY-MM-DD) start_prec The level of precision for the initial start date.
 The values are explained in section 4.3 Integer start_date2 The date, as precise as possible, when a given episode of conflict activity reached 25 battle-related deaths in a year.
 Thus, for each episode of a conflict, a new Startdate2 is coded.
 In case precise information is lacking, Startdate2 is by default set to 31 December.
 An episode is defined as continuous conflict activity.
 Consequently, a new episode is coded whenever a conflict restarts after one or more year(s) of inactivity.
 Date (YYYY-MM-DD) start_prec2 The level of precision for startdate2.
 The values are explained in section 4.3 Integer ep_end A dummy variable that codes whether the conflict is inactive the following year and an episode of the conflict thus ends.
 If the conflict is inactive the following year(s), this variable is coded as 1.
 If not, a 0 is coded.
 For the latest year in the dataset, it is unknown whether the conflict will be recorded as active or inactive in the following year, and the variable is always given the code 0.
 Integer ep_end_date This variable is only coded in years where ep_end has the value 1.
-If a conflict year is followed by at least one year of conflict inactivity, the ep_end_date variable lists, as Date (YYYY-MM-DD)
+If a conflict year is followed by at least one year of conflict inactivity, the ep_end_date variable lists, as precise as possible, the date when conflict activity ended.
+Date (YYYY-MM-DD) ep_end_prec The level of precision for episode end.
+The values are explained in section 4.4 Integer